ufz/ogs/web/content/docs/tutorials/Inclined_bhe_meshing/Inclined_bhe_meshing.md

 Finally, geometry surface 1 is created by combining curve loop 1, 2, 3 and 4.
 Here, 2, 3, 4 are BHE curve loops and 1 is geometry curve loop.
 After that, 6 surfaces of geometry and 21 surfaces from 3 BHE hexagonal object is combined to create a surface loop.
-Later, volume is added to the surface loop using API function gmsh.model.geo.addVolume.
+Later, volume is added to the surface loop using API function `gmsh.model.geo.addVolume`.
-Before creating mesh, gmsh.model.geo.synchronize is used to synchronize the CAD entities with the Gmsh model, which will create the relevant Gmsh data structures.
+Before creating mesh, `gmsh.model.geo.synchronize` is used to synchronize the CAD entities with the Gmsh model, which will create the relevant Gmsh data structures.

 ```python
 gmsh.model.geo.addPlaneSurface([1, 2, 3, 4], 1)